 - 16 whole strawberries

-Preheat oven to 350F.
-Cut a length of parchment paper to fit a 9x9-inch baking pan allowing the paper to come up to the top on two opposite sides.
+- Preheat oven to 350°F. Cut a length of parchment paper to fit a 9-inch square baking pan allowing the paper to come up to the top on two opposite sides.
 Cut another sheet to fix in the opposite direction.
 Set aside.

-In the bowl of a food processor, combine the graham crackers and sugar and process until finely crushed.
+- In the bowl of a food processor, combine the graham crackers and sugar and process until finely crushed.
 Add the melted butter and pulse until well mixed.
-Firmly press the mixture onto the bottom and sides of the prepared pan.
-Bake for 8 minutes at 350F.
-Remove from the oven and cool.
+Firmly press the mixture onto the bottom and slightly up the sides of the prepared pan to create a lip.
+Bake for 8 minutes at 350°F. Remove from the oven and cool.
 Once cool, put the pan in the refrigerator will preparing the filling.

-Use regular graham crackers or chocolate wafer cookies in place of the chocolate grahams if preferred.
+- Use regular graham crackers or chocolate wafer cookies in place of the chocolate grahams if preferred.

 I hate to waste anything so when baking I always look for ways to use leftovers.
 Too much icing for the cake?
 Sandwich a thick layer of icing between two graham crackers and keep in the freezer for when you need a sweet treat.
 Leftover chocolate after dipping strawberries?
 Smear on graham crackers and refrigerate until set – ready for s’mores!

-If you love strawberries as much as we love strawberries, I know you’ll want to try our Easy Strawberry Sorbet Recipe made with only 3 ingredients!
-Check out this recipe for Easy Small-Batch Strawberry Jam recipe and use it to make our Homemade Strawberry PopTarts too!
+If you love strawberries as much as we love strawberries, I know you’ll want to try our Easy Strawberry Sorbet Recipe made with only 3 ingredients.